Achievable logoAchievable logo

 • The thymus and bone marrow are also considered immune tissue, as they produce T and B cells.

-In innate immunity, physical barriers like skin and mucus membranes prevent pathogen entry, while cells such as phagocytes and natural killer cells, along with antimicrobial proteins, attack invaders non-specifically.
-The inflammatory response recruits white blood cells to infection sites, aided by fever, which heightens their activity.
+In innate immunity, physical barriers like skin and mucus membranes help prevent pathogen entry.
+If pathogens get past these barriers, cells such as phagocytes and natural killer cells, along with antimicrobial proteins, attack invaders non-specifically.
+The inflammatory response recruits white blood cells to infection sites, and fever can increase immune cell activity.

 Antigens and antibodies

-An antibody’s structure contains two light chains and two heavy chains, joined by disulfide bonds.
-Each tip of its Y shape has a hypervariable region attuned to a unique antigen, ensuring precise binding.
+An antibody contains two light chains and two heavy chains, joined by disulfide bonds.
+Each tip of the Y shape has a hypervariable region that matches a specific antigen, allowing precise binding.

 Antibody structure and antigen presentation triggering immune responses